tylanoflynn/SQL-Project/cleaning_data.md

 From this table it was apparent that the combination of visitid and productsku is sufficient to disambiguate all but 5 rows of all_sessions, with no improvement when fullvisitorid is used.
 Looking at the 5 duplicate rows, it appears that they are nearly identical, save for the time of purchase and a few other details.
 I decided that this could indicate that the same visitor purchased the same product at different times during the same visit, so it should not be treated as duplicate data.
 Instead, I decided to expand the primary key to include the time data.
 The final primary key that I settled on was (visitid, productsku, time), and this did in fact provide 15134 distinct rows.
 If future information was added that contained the same values for all 3 columns, I was comfortable with flagging and removing this information as duplicate.

 For the analytics table I did not search for an appropriate primary key as all data that appeared to be serialized had many duplicates in the table.
 Instead, taking into account that it is named analytics and contains a lot of information that is either copied 1-to-1 from other tables or calculated based on values in other tables, I decided that it would be best to treat it like an out-of-place view.
-That said, there were some pieces of information that were only present in the analytics table.
+That said, there was a lot of information present in the analytics table that was not present elsewhere.
+I decided that it would be best to divy the information in analytics out into my other tables once I had better segregated and validated them.

-To simplify all_sessions and analytics I checked for columns that were mainly NULL values using queries similar to
+To simplify all_sessions I checked for columns that were mainly NULL values using queries similar to

 ``` SQL
 SELECT itemquantity